wyuinche/mitum-js-util/README.md

 What you must prepare are,

 * voting round
+* end time of voting
-* candidates and their manifests
+* candidates - address and manifest
+* boss name
-* document id
+* account address
-* document owner
+* termofoffice

 #### Usage